 Hyd y Cwrs nodweddiadol

 The Modern Foreign Languages (French) course aims to give student teachers the professional skills needed to become successful teachers who can develop learners' mastery and use of the foreign language they are studying.
+At the Aberystwyth ITE Partnership, you will be trained to teach your specialist modern foreign language, or even a combination of languages.
+The course will involve the methodology of language teaching as applied to your specialism or specialisms, e.g. French and/or Spanish, Spanish and/or French, French and/or German.
 Working within the Languages, Literacy and Communication Area of Learning and Experience, you will train to teach ambitious, capable and confident learners who are informed and confident about the world beyond school and about the country under study.

 Together with your fellow students on the primary and other secondary programmes, you will study the principles of effective pedagogy, assessment, lesson and curriculum planning.
 You will participate actively in learning, contributing to seminars, delivering presentations and engaging critically with research.
 During the University sessions, you will plan and deliver microlessons in preparation for the practical element of the course.